10 Signs You Have A Gut Balance Issue + How To Support It

-One study points out that targeted support strategies for food insensitivities, like removing gluten and limiting FODMAPs, may also help, especially if the dietary approach is combined with probiotics.*
+One study points out that targeted support strategies for food tolerance, like removing gluten11 and limiting FODMAPs, may also help, especially if the dietary approach is combined with probiotics.*

 As Robert Rountree, M.D., pioneer of functional medicine and an integrative physician, explains, "Probiotics are like good cops.
 We're putting in the good cops, and the good cops can keep watch over the bad guys."

-One study showed that taking a probiotic supplement for just two weeks safely supported digestive health.* Probiotics can also provide nutritional support for functional GI needs like occasional gas and bloating, while encouraging regularity.*
+Research shows that taking a probiotic supplement12 can support overall digestive health.
+Probiotics can also provide nutritional support for functional GI needs12 like occasional gas and bloating, while encouraging regularity.*

-In addition to supplements, you can also include fermented foods, like kefir, kimchi, yogurt, miso, sauerkraut and kombucha in your diet.
-Fermented foods also contain beneficial bacteria.
+In addition to supplements, you can also include fermented foods, like kefir, kimchi, yogurt, miso, sauerkraut and kombucha in your diet, which also contain beneficial bacteria.